 This subclause is informative.

 Parts may contain references to other parts in the package and to resources outside of the package.
-These references are represented inside the referring part in ways that are specific to the media type of the part; that is, in arbitrary markup or an application-defined encoding.
+These references are represented inside the referring part in ways that are specific to the media type of the part, that is, in arbitrary markup or an application-defined encoding.
 This effectively hides the links between parts from applications that do not understand the media types of the parts containing such references.

 This document introduces a higher-level mechanism to describe references from parts to other parts or external resources, namely, relationships (term 3.2.3).
 Relationships represent connections from a source part or source package (term 3.2.6) to a target part or target resource (term 3.2.7).
 Relationships from parts are called part relationships (term 3.2.5), while those from packages are called package relationships (term 3.2.4).
 Relationships make the connection directly discoverable without looking at the part contents, so they are independent of content-specific schemas and are quick to resolve.